JOHNHARDCORE/MumbleBot/README.md

 Windows users: layeh.com/gopus/opus_nonshared.go will need mingw added to target platform (line 5)
 ```
 ## Usage
-Launch the exe from a terminal (such as cmd or bash or what have you).
+Launch the exe from a terminal (such as cmd or bash or what have you).<br>
-<h3>To Exit: ctrl+c out, termination loop is bugged</h3>
+To exit: type 'exit' into the terminal and send
 ## Options
 ```
 Flags: